-ANTICIPATED ABSENCES (BOARD POLICY 5200)
+ANTICIPATED ABSENCES (Policy 5200)

 A student who is excused in writing by his/her parent/guardian in advance of an absence will be excused from attendance at school.
-Anticipated absences require parent or guardian notification by note, email or phone call, to the office.
-A student may be excused by the parent/guardian under this provision for not more than 5 days per semester and 10 days during a school year.
+Anticipated absences require parent or guardian notification by note, email or phone call to the MS/HS office.
+A student may be excused by the parent/guardian under this provision for not more than 10 days during a school year.
 All assignments are the responsibility of the student.
 Anticipated absences are allowed for the following reasons: family activities and pressing personal business.
 Any student not following the above procedure, may be marked unexcused absence (see unexcused absences below).